Hotel star ratings explained

 In the US, roughly 32,000 of the country’s 50,000 hotels are ranked using a system of diamonds, instead of stars, distributed by the American Automobile Association.
 No shortage of superlatives is to be found in the gradings’ slightly vague criteria: five-diamond hotels must offer their guests the ‘ultimate luxury’, and ‘meticulous personalised service’, while also bearing ‘extraordinary physical attributes’.

 On Booking.com, for countries where there’s no official rating system, stars are ‘self-selected by properties during the sign-up process’.
 This means, in theory, that a hotel could award itself whatever rating it chose.
 Booking.com didn’t comment on whether it thought that this meant hotels were deliberately inflating their own ratings.
+Find out the companies you can trust with our best and worst hotel booking sites.

 Because of these competing and ambiguous star systems, some hotels appear on the websites of different travel agents with different ratings.
 The only real difference between the two listings is the price.

 We asked the six largest online and high street travel agents (according to our July 2017 member survey) how their own star rating systems work.
+Is your travel operator popular with customers?
+See where it ranked in our best and worst travel agents survey.

 While Jet2 did not respond to our request, you can see the explanations from the others in the table below.